thesaurabhkushwaha/Eventhetic-Mini-project/README.md

 > **NOTE**:
 > 1. Boilerplate code everywhere and minimal design effort.
 > 2. Windows watermark.
-> 3. All data shown in screenshots is
+> 3. All data shown in screenshots is mock.